jasonwong-lab/smk_sv/README.md

    snakemake
    ```

-   If you want to run this pipeline on a cluster (e.g., SLURM, or PBS), you should customise your own profile and place it into `~/.config/snakemake/`, and then run the pipeline:
+   If you want to run this pipeline on a cluster (e.g., SLURM, or PBS), you should customise your own profile and place it into `~/.config/snakemake/`, and then run the pipeline with the profile you have set as a parameter:

    ```shell
    snakemake --profile <your_profile_name>
    ```

-   Or run the pipeline:
+   Or run the pipeline with the profile you have set as an environment variable:

    ```shell
    export SNAKEMAKE_PROFILE=<your_profile_name>